MilovdZee/log4shell/README.md

 * - https://github.com/tangxiaofeng7/CVE-2021-44228-Apache-Log4j-Rce
 * - https://www.lunasec.io/docs/blog/log4j-zero-day/

+## Use as tester
+Because the application logs the LDAP path this implementation can be used in combination with scanning alle your service endpoints.
+Just use a different path for each endpoint under test and then it is very easy to find which service is vulnerable.

 ## Explanation
 The exploit is in the class `Exploit.java` and should be compiled to `Exploit.class` and stored in the `resources/exploit` folder of main.